How To Grow Sweet Peas From Seed: A Complete Guide

 This is particularly useful if you live in a colder climate or if you want to enjoy sweet pea blooms earlier in the season.

-To start sweet peas indoors, gather up your seed-starting equipment, including seed trays or pots, a seed-starting mix, and grow lights or a sunny windowsill.
+To plant sweet peas indoors, gather up your seed-starting equipment, including seed trays or pots, a seed-starting mix, and grow lights or a sunny windowsill.
 You will also need to time the planting so that your seedlings are ready to transplant into the garden once the weather warms up.

 Begin by filling your seed trays or pots with a high-quality seed-starting mix.
 Moisten the soil lightly and then plant the sweet pea seeds about an inch deep.
 Put 1-2 seeds per cell or pot if using 6-packs.